-Partially within Concentration Area
+Partially within an Area of Persistent Poverty

-Projects partially located within concentration areas had the project funding distributed proportionally.
-For example, if a one mile long road project had half of its length within concentration areas, 50 percent of the project funding was allocated to the concentration areas.
+Projects partially located within Areas of Persistent Poverty had the project funding distributed proportionally.
+For example, if a one mile long road project had half of its length within Areas of Persistent Poverty, the project is shown with 50% of the funding affecting such areas.

-Adjacency to Concentration Area
+Adjacency to an Area of Persistent Poverty

-Many times major roadways are the census tract boundaries that were used in defining concentration areas (see Appendix D: Demographic Profile of the MAPA TMA for complete methodology of determining concentration areas).
-If a transportation project was located on a concentration boundary it is considered adjacent.
+Many times major roadways are the census tract boundaries that were used in defining Areas of Persistent Poverty (see Appendix D: Demographic Profile of the MAPA TMA for complete methodology of determining Areas of Persistent Poverty).
+If a transportation project was located on a boundary it is considered adjacent.
 The project funding was distributed proportionally based on its adjacency.
-For example, if a one mile long road project had half its length adjacent to a concentration area, 50 percent of the project funding was allocated to the concentration areas.
+For example, if a one mile long road project had half its length adjacent to an Area of Persistent Poverty, the project is shown with 50% of the funding affecting such areas.

-Abutting an Concentration Area
+Abutting an Area of Persistent Poverty

-When a project begins or ends abutting a concentration area the project falls within this category.
-These projects had 10 percent of the project funds allocated to the concentration areas.
+When a project begins or ends abutting an Area of Persistent Poverty the project falls within this category.
+These projects are shown with 10% of the funding affecting such areas.